G-graphs and special representations for binary dihedral groups in GL(2,C): -graphs for groups

-\subsubsection{Remaining $G$-graphs: types C and D}
+\subsection{Remaining $G$-graphs: types C and D}

-From any $qG$-Graph we are able to find uniquely its corresponding $G$-graph by adding some suitable basis elements.
-This procedure will give almost all possible $G$-graphs.
-Indeed, the involution of the middle rational curve to itself by $\beta$ gives two isolated fixed points, and therefore two more rational curves in the exceptional locus for the resolution of $\mathbb{C}^2/G$.
-This part of the exceptional locus cannot be recovered with $qG$-graphs, i.e.\ from the toric information of \Hilb{A}. \\
+For a given $qG$-graph $\widetilde{\Gamma}$, the corresponding $G$-graph $\Gamma$ was constructed in previous sections by adding some suitable elements to $\widetilde{\Gamma}$.
+This procedure gives almost all possible $G$-graphs.
+Indeed, the involution of the middle rational curve $E_h\subset\Hilb{H}{\C^2}$ to itself by $\beta$ gives two isolated fixed points, and therefore two more rational curves $E^+$ and $E^-$ in the exceptional locus for the resolution of $\mathbb{C}^2/G$ (see diagram below).
+This part of the exceptional locus cannot be recovered with $qG$-graphs.

-In this section we construct the $G$-graphs which correspond to the neighbourhood of the two exceptional curves coming from the involution of the middle curve (the discontinuous area in the diagram below).